FiniteUI/Graph-Reconstruction-Research/README.md

 # Graph-Reconstruction-Research, Fall 2017
 This is part of my Fall 2017 Undergraduate Research project, attempting to progress towards proving or disproving the Graph Reconstruction Conjecture.

+This was my first experience programming for a specific purpose, not for an assignment, and my first experience coding to generate data for others to use.

 This project was supervised by Dr. Ken W. Smith.
 Roughly 20 students participated in this research, working as a full group once a week and working more closely in smaller groups of 3-5 meeting once a week.
 However, most of the students were Mathematics students, and I was the most experienced Computer Science student and programmer.

 Each small group was assigned a couple of cubic graphs to manually generate the Kocay graphs and decks from.
 Not wanting to do that, I wrote a program to do it for me.
 I used that program to go ahead and generate all of the cards.
 After that, Dr. Smith would ask me for specific data sets, which I would write programs for and get to him.
 All of the data generated was checked against the manual data that the other students generated.